 \subsection{Computational Aspects}

-The value functions in the dynamic programs in Section \ref{dp:oneside} admit the following structural property. \begin{lemma}[Piecewise linearity and convexity] (ii) there exists a \emph{finite} collection $\mathcal{A}_t$ of vectors of size $|\mathcal{X}_t|$ such that
+The value functions in the dynamic programs in Section \ref{dp:oneside} admit the following structural property. \begin{lemma}[Piecewise linearity and convexity] At each time $t$, \begin{enumerate} \item The min-max value function $V_t^u$ and the max-min value function $V_t^l$ are identical.
+Consequently, the functions $w_t^u$ and $w_t^l$ are also identical.
+Let $V_t := V_t^l = V_t^u$ and $w_t := w_t^u = w_t^l$ for each $t$. \item There exists a \emph{finite} collection $\mathcal{A}_t$ of vectors of size $|\mathcal{X}_t|$ such that

-Consequently, the value functions are piecewise linear and convex functions of the belief $\pi_t$.
-At each time $t$, let $V_t := V_t^l = V_t^u$. \end{lemma} \begin{proof} See Appendix \ref{piecelemmaproof}. \end{proof} This structural property of value functions allows us to approximately solve the dynamic program in the following manner.
+Consequently, the value functions are piecewise linear and convex functions of the belief $\pi_t$. \item {The function $w_t(\pi_t,\gamma_t^1,\gamma_t^2)$ is linear in $\gamma_t^2$ for any given $\pi_t,\gamma_t^1$; and it is convex in $\gamma_t^1$ for any given $\pi_t,\gamma_t^2$.} \end{enumerate} \end{lemma} \begin{proof} See Appendix \ref{piecelemmaproof}. \end{proof} The above structural property of value functions allows us to approximately solve the min-max or the max-min dynamic program using a method described below.
 This method is inspired by the function approximation based methods for dynamic programming in \cite{bertsekas1996neuro}.

 At each time $t$, let $\hat{V}_t(\pi_t,\theta_t)$ be a representation of the value function $V_t(\pi_t)$ in parametric form, where $\theta_t$ is a vector representing the parameters.
-Note that this representation is an estimate of the true value function $V_t(\pi_t)$ and may not be exactly to it.
+Note that this representation is only an approximation of the true value function $V_t(\pi_t)$ and may not be exactly equal to it.
 Since we know that the value function $V_t$ is piecewise linear and convex, we can enforce the parametric representation $\hat{V}_t$ to be piecewise linear and convex in $\pi_t$ for any $\theta_t$.
 One such representation is as follows:

-where $\hat{\mathcal{A}_t}$ is a finite collection of vectors of size $|\X_t|$.
-Here, $\theta_t$ is the column vector obtained by stacking all the vectors $\ell \in \hat{\mathcal{A}_t}$. {\begin{remark} We would like to emphasize that the representation described above is not the only way to represent a piecewise linear and convex function.
-Notice that the sum (or the maximum) of piecewise linear and convex functions is piecewise linear and convex.
-Exploiting this fact, we can design a piecewise linear and convex architecture for $\hat{V}_t$ with multiple layers similar to that of deep neural networks \cite{schmidhuber2015deep}.
-It is possible that such a layered representation may be more effective than the representation described above. \end{remark}}